MA108-4-SP: Statistics I

 - understand and recognise situations appropriate for Binomial and Poisson models;

 - calculate expectations and variances for discrete and continuous random variables, understand the ideas of probability density function and the distribution function;

 - understand the change of variables formula and know how to calculate the distributions of functions of random variables

 - recognise the central role of the normal distribution, be able to reduce normal random variables to standard form and be able to use tables of normal probabilities;

 - understand the basic ideas of central limit theorem.

 This course consists of 30 contact hours consisting of 20 lectures and 10 classes.
-Coursework consists of problem sheets and a test at the end of term.
+Coursework consists of 4 pieces of homework.
 There are three revision lectures in the summer term.